-While the exploration at the São Jorge Gold Project and Sergipe Potash Project represent the core activities of Talon at this time, the Company is actively prospecting and evaluating other mineral properties within its portfolio in order to determine the potential of these properties.
-Projects that do not meet Talon's target criteria will be optioned out.
-For further details relating to the Company's projects in Brazil, see Talon's Management's Discussion and Analysis for the year ended December 31, 2009 filed under the Company's profile on SEDAR at www.sedar.com.
+While the exploration at the Trairão Project represents the core activity of Talon at this time, the Company is actively prospecting and evaluating other mineral properties within its portfolio in order to determine the potential of these properties.
+For further details relating to the Company's projects, see Talon's Management's Discussion and Analysis for the year ended December 31, 2010 filed under the Company's profile on SEDAR at www.sedar.com.